Richard Pierce (historian): Life and career

 Pierce was born in Manteca, California.
-He received his bachelor's degree in anthropology at University of California, Berkeley and then served as a sergeant in Europe in the United States Army during World War II.
+He received his bachelor's degree in anthropology at the University of California, Berkeley, and then served as a sergeant in Europe in the United States Army during World War II.

 After the war Pierce took a course in the Russian language in pursuit of a civil service job and then touring the region after World War II.
 He then returned to Berkeley and earned his master's degree in 1952 and his doctorate in 1956, both in history.
 He was awarded Fulbright fellowships in 1953 and 1954.

 In the mid-1950s he travelled to Finland for the first time, in order to acquaint himself with the Slavica collection of the Helsinki University Library, which has one of the best collections of Russian literature and Russian journals outside of Russia and the former Soviet Union.
 During that first visit to Helsinki he met his wife to be, a native of Kingston upon Hull, working for Effoa, whom he married during the following winter.
 Effoa actually had a shipping line from Helsinki to Kingston upon Hull at that time.
 Incidentally, Pierce would later write an article on the founder of Effoa, Lars Krogius, as the latter had served as a captain on Russian-American Company ships from 1852 to 1863.
 Pierce and his wife were regular visitors to Finland since that time until their last visit in 2000.